Vascular and Vein Care at Brigham Health and Brigham and Women's/Mass General Health Care Centers

 Ambulatory phlebectomy is a micro-extraction procedure in which large surface varicose veins are removed through incisions as small as 1 millimeter.
 This procedure, which requires no stitches and leaves no scars, can produce excellent cosmetic results.

-To schedule an appointment at the Brigham and Women's/Mass General Health Care Center Vascular and Vein Care Center, call 1-866-378-9164.
+To schedule an appointment at Brigham Health and Brigham and Women's/Mass General Health Care Centers' Vascular and Vein Care Center, call 1-866-378-9164.

-Brigham and Women's/Mass General Health Care Center (Foxborough)
+Brigham Health & Brigham and Women's/Mass General Health Care Centers